MULTIDISCIPLINARY APPROACH WITH BILATERAL SINUS-LIFT AND FULL- MOUTH IMPLANTOLOGY IN PATIENTS WITH SEVERE SINUSITIS

 Post Recenti

-Full-arch rehabilitation of severely atrophic maxilla with additively manufactured custom-made subperiosteal implants: A multicenter retrospective …
+Implant-prosthetic rehabilitation of the atrophic posterior mandible with additively manufactured custom-made subperiosteal implants: a cohort …

 VUOI SAPERNE DI PIÙ?